hsuonsivu/hsupublic/3d-models/README.md

 I have printed these with black at the bottom and lighter color on top to make text more visible.

+The design expects a small gap between wall and rack.
+We installed washers behind the rack to add a bit of gap.

 This uses recursion as I could not easily figure out how to do loops which change variables.